Statutory Audit and Auditor's Report in France | Paris 8

 Statutory audit (commissariat aux comptes) is one of the most regulated professional services in French law.
 When a company is legally required to appoint a statutory auditor (commissaire aux comptes, CAC), or chooses to do so voluntarily to build trust with partners, lenders or investors, the quality of the audit and the auditor's independence are critical.
 At Hayot Expertise in Paris 8, we have been supporting SMEs, SAS, SARL, associations and groups for over 10 years in their statutory audit missions — whether legally mandated or freely chosen.
 Our approach combines technical rigour, deep sector knowledge and a pedagogical mindset so that the audit mission becomes a genuine trust-building tool rather than a bureaucratic formality.

-The commissaire aux comptes is a regulated independent professional registered with the High Council of Statutory Auditors (H3C).
+The commissaire aux comptes is a regulated independent professional registered on the list maintained by the Haute Autorité de l'Audit (H2A), which succeeded the Haut Conseil du Commissariat aux Comptes (H3C) on 1 January 2024.
 Their main mission is to certify the regularity, sincerity and true and fair view of a company's annual accounts.
 They express their opinion in a general report addressed to shareholders or members.
 Beyond certification, the CAC has the power to trigger an alert procedure if there is a risk to going-concern, and must report criminal offences to the public prosecutor.

 The statutory auditor is appointed for a 6-year term (non-renewable in the same role for mandatory mandates).
 They must be fully independent of the audited entity: they cannot hold an employment or service contract with the company, and cannot be the entity's chartered accountant (expert-comptable).
 This separation guarantees objectivity.